Nats shut out record 3rd game in row; Wheeler, Mets win 3-0 | New Country 923

 TRAINER’S ROOM

-Mets: Devin Mesoraco (next stiffness) could catch an inning or two if needed, manager Mickey Callaway said.
-C Kevin Plawecki’s wife is due to give birth very shortly.
+Mets: Devin Mesoraco (next stiffness) could catch an inning or two if needed, Callaway said.
+C Kevin Plawecki’s wife is due to give birth very shortly. … 3B David Wright went 2-for-4 with a double and a single, scored twice and drove in a run Saturday night for Single-A St. Lucie.
+The Mets’ captain hasn’t appeared in the majors since May 2016 because of back and shoulder injuries. … CF Brandon Nimmo (left index finger) went 1-for-3 with a stolen base for St. Lucie.

 UP NEXT